What are the symptoms? continued...

 If you have chronic mitral valve

-regurgitation, your doctor may want you to make some lifestyle changes to ease
+regurgitation, your doctor may want you to make some lifestyle changes to help keep your heart healthy.
+He or she may advise you to:

 Treatment for acute mitral valve regurgitation